Last Updated: December 20, 2024

-If you’ve ever needed to upload a photo or graphic onto your website, you may have paused to wonder whether the image file type matters.
+If you’ve ever needed to upload an image or graphic to your website, you may have paused to wonder whether the file type matters as much as selecting the right photo.

 Spoiler alert: it does!